dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 #### Wi-Fi and Bluetooth Kext
 If you are using the stock Intel Wi-Fi and Bluetooth module, you can skip this step.

+> `Monterey` Ensure that IntelBluetoothInjector.kext and BrcmBluetoothInjector.kext are replaced with BluetoolFixup.
+This comes with [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases).

 However, if you are using a Broadcom module (check this [list](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility) for macOS compatible modules), make sure to download acidanthera's BRCM kexts for [Wi-Fi](https://github.com/acidanthera/AirportBrcmFixup/releases) and [Bluetooth](https://github.com/acidanthera/BrcmPatchRAM/releases).
 Copy:
 - `AirportBrcmFixup.kext`